 Depending on the part of your body that is being treated, it is possible that you will require a special diet.
-If this is the case, you will be sent to a nutritionist in the Department of Radiation Oncology who will make a diet plan for you.
-If you have any questions, you can ask for an appointment with our dietician.
+If this is the case, you will be sent to a nutritionist in the Cedars Cancer Centre who will make a diet plan for you.

+If you have any questions, you can ask for an appointment with our nutritionist who will guide you.

-Transportation
+Transportation and Accomodation

-There may be resources in your community to help with transportation.
-If this is a concern, please ask to speak with a social worker.
+There may be resources in your community to help with transportation and accomodation.
+If either of these is a concern, please ask to speak with a social worker.